 Inspection does seem to be going on.
 And Moroz confirms that, so far, the owners “are hitting every timeline that we’ve requested of them.”

 Meloche says that Elfaco “has been working diligently… to advance the required analyses and repairs as quickly and safely as possible.”
 They have also offered some compensation: up to $400 a month to cover temporary accommodation, up to $750 for moving expenses, a lump sum of $300 for “certain reasonable relocation-related expense,” plus reconnection and mail forwarding fees.
-It’s nowhere near enough, Benmergui says.
+It’s nowhere near enough, Benmergui says. n